Coronavirus outbreak hitting cruise industry where it hurts most — new business

 Another ship, the World Dream, with more than 3,800 people aboard, was stuck in quarantine in Hong Kong for four days after authorities learned that passengers on a previous cruise had tested positive for the virus.
 Everyone was allowed to disembark after crew members tested negative and passengers passed health screenings.

 No one on Holland America Line’s Westerdam was known to be ill during a voyage that started in Hong Kong, but that ship and the more than 2,200 people on board spent days at sea when port after port denied permission to dock.
 Cambodia came through, and passengers began to disembark Friday.
 But that decision was called into question the next day when officials announced that one woman who was on the ship tested positive in Malaysia after flying there from Cambodia.
 Since then, Malaysia, Thailand and Singapore have said they will not allow passengers from the ship to travel through their airports, according to Bloomberg News.
+Holland America Line’s headquarters is in Seattle.

 Several other ships have been told they cannot stop at ports because of coronavirus fears, and earlier this month, Royal Caribbean International’s Anthem of the Seas delayed departure by two days while passengers who had been in China previously were tested.
 None had the illness.